-Wildcat Wire January 14, 2013
+Wildcat Wire January 24, 2014

 First, a little history: This newsletter is sent only to those students who have been admitted to Northern.
 If you were recently admitted and this is your first exposure to the Wire, please visit www.nmu.edu/wildcatwire to review previous issues.

 Filling out the FAFSA: Are you going to need help paying for college?
 Most students do receive some sort of aid, so all students should know about the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is required in order for you to be considered for any financial aid assistance.
 Talk to your parents about getting their taxes done early this year; you will use that information on the FAFSA form.
 If that can't be done, have them pull last year's tax return so you can submit an estimated FAFSA application.
-Next visit FAFSA- U.S. Department of Education and start typing.
+Next, visit FAFSA- U.S. Department of Education and start typing.
 You’ll need NMU's financial aid code, which is 002301, so that your information can be forwarded to us.
 The target date for filing is March 1 for maximum aid consideration.
-If you attend our Wildcat Weekend visit day on March 23 and have completed your necessary paperwork, you can meet with a financial aid counselor to pick up your financial aid award letter.
-If you have any questions about the process, contact a NMU Financial Aid counselor at www.nmu.edu/finaid.
+If you attend our Wildcat Weekend visit day on Saturday, March 22 and have completed your necessary paperwork, you can meet with a financial aid counselor to pick up your financial aid award letter.
+If you have any questions about the process, contact the NMU Financial Aid Office at www.nmu.edu/finaid.

 What about the costs?
 Talking about financial aid may cause you to ask, “Just what does it cost to attend NMU?”
 You can visit our cost calculator to see for yourself.
 Then learn more about the value you get at NMU for your tuition dollars.
 Grab mom and dad and visit the value website.
 You will see how affordable NMU is compared to other universities.
-Throw in the laptop computer initiative, the variety of strong programs, as well as our beautiful location, and the benefits will be easy to realize.
+Throw in the laptop computer initiative, the variety of strong programs, as well as our beautiful location and the benefits will be easy to realize.

 You're months away from becoming a Wildcat and we cannot wait to see you on campus!
-Go Cats!
+Go cats!

 * If you would like to be removed from this list, please follow the unsubscribe directions on the Wildcat Wire email that you received alerting you to this electronic newsletter.